-Kareem Farah is the subject of this month’s Education Innovator Spotlight.
-It took a move from Hawaii to Washington, D.C. for him to realize that he wasn’t meeting the needs of his students.
-Now the executive director of the Modern Classrooms Project, Kareem introduces self-paced learning to schools across Washington, D.C. and Northern Virginia:
+It took a move from Hawaii to Washington, D.C. for Kareem Farah to realize that he wasn’t meeting the needs of his students.
+Now the executive director of the Modern Classrooms Project, Kareem introduces self-paced learning to schools across the United States.

 Before I’d ever heard of self-paced learning, I started my teaching practice using a traditional lecture model.
 I sat in front of the room, moved at a fixed pace.
 I’d lecture.
 Much like most young teachers do.